andypaulchen/virp/README.md

 <img src="graphics/virpbanner.png" width="870">

-# Virp
+# `virp`: VIRtual cell generation by Permutation
- `virp` (VIRtual cell generation by Permutation) is a code for the fast generation of a virtual cell from a crystal structure (in CIF format) containing site disorder.
+ `virp` is a code for the fast generation of a virtual cell from a crystal structure (in CIF format) containing site disorder.
 It is named after Singapore's first superhero, VR Man, whose superpower is "Virping".
 The show was a flop, but we are still proud of him.

+ This project is inspired by the `Supercell` code of Okhotnikov, Charpentier and Cadars (<i>J. Cheminform. <b>8</b>, 17</i>), which formed the basis of our fast virtual cell generation algorithm, as well as the `aflow++` framework (<i>Comput.
+Mater.
+Sci. <b>217</b>, 111889</i>), for the statistical postprocessing of materials properties.

  ## Theory
  (To be updated!)